• Skip to primary navigation

 Instructions

-Make sure your 2 quarts or half gallon jar is clean and sterilized.
+Make sure your 2 quart jars or half gallon jar is clean and sterilized.
 I like to run my jar through the dishwasher and the heat dry before using it.

 Slice the cucumber and the sweet onion.
 Layer the cucumber and sweet onion into your jar or jars.